Breath Biopsy® OMNI

 Extensive internal standards ensure consistent quality throughout and help to facilitate subsequent biomarker quantitation and identification.

 8 internal standards in every sample to assess analytical performance.
-Absolute quantification of over 50 standard compounds.
+An additional 52 calibration standards included in every analytical sequence.

 Exhaled breath is a rich source of prospective clinically-relevant biomarkers.
 Several are already in widespread use, including oxygen, carbon dioxide, hydrogen, methane, nitric oxide and sulfur compounds, yet many more remain to be discovered.
 Breath contains over 1,000 VOCs of which many have links to metabolism and disease processes, and some have the potential to become biomarkers for disease detection and precision medicine.